SafetySwitch

 Common Causes of Electrical Fires

-Faulty or Outdated Wiring
+Outdated or Faulty Wiring

-Damaged Extension Cords and Overloaded Powerboards
+Damaged Extension Cords and Overloaded Power Boards

 Faulty Powerpoints

-Light Fixtures
+Lighting Fixtures

 Even something as simple as a light bulb can cause trouble.
 Light fixtures are designed to take a maximum recommended bulb wattage and if you put in a light bulb that draws more power than it is rated for, there is the possibility of overheating and electrical fire.
 You can also have problems with old light switches that have been knocked around and become loose with damaged wiring.